Z3r0cks/Master_Thesis/thesis/main.typ

       image("images/implementation/floor/grey_no_reflections_graph.png", width: graph_width),
     ),
   ),
-  caption: [Left: Point cloud of the NeRF scene with gray ground without reflections.
-The points are only on the cube and the ground.
+  caption: [Left: Point cloud of the NeRF scene with gray ground and without reflections.
+The points are only on the cube and the ground but they more recognizable points outside the shadows.
 Middle: Point cloud plotted for better recognition.
-Right: Plot described below without recognizable pattern.
-To illustrate the problems of spatial recognition by ANN from NeRFs by using a homogenous floor and reflections]
+Right: Illustrate the problems of spatial recognition by ANN from NeRFs by using a homogenous floor but a better result than with refections]
-)
+) <fig:floor2>

-The second example also has a homogeneous gray floor, but without reflections.
-There are no artifacts on the floor, which also happens in other test scenes where the reflections are removed.
+The second example, shown in @fig:floor2, also has a homogeneous gray floor but without reflections.
+There are no artifacts on the bottom in the left image as in the first scene with reflections.
+This also happens in other test scenes where the reflections are removed.
 As in the first example, most of the points are on the cube and the shadow.

-As the second image shows, there are also a few points outside these areas.
-We can see a kind of gradient under the frustum, which has more points than the first example.
+As the middle image shows, there are also a few points outside these areas.
+We can see a kind of gradient under the frustum, which has more points than the first scene.

 The graph also has some parts without values.
-The high peak could be due to fewer images from the training (which is better to see in the fourth example).
+The right side of the graph still seems chaotic, but less random than the first example with a constant average distance of the points.
+This is a better but still not a good result because the edges shout have higher distances.
+The high peak on the left of graph depends on the less focus due to fewer images from the training (which is better to see in the fourth scene).
 The images are focused on the cube, the shadow, and the ground around it.
 Some of the samples are out of focus.
-The right side of the graph still seems chaotic, but less random than the first example with a constant average distance of the points.
-This is better but not a good result because the edges shout have higher distances.

 #figure(
   align(
     grid(
       columns: 3,
       column-gutter: 3mm,
       align: bottom,
       image("images/implementation/floor/checker.png", width: width),
       image("images/implementation/floor/checker2.png", width: width),
       image("images/implementation/floor/checker_graph.png", width: graph_width),
-  )
      ),
   ),
-  caption: [Left: Point cloud of the NeRF scene with gray ground with reflections.
-The points are only on the cube and the ground.
+  caption: [Left: Point cloud of the NeRF scene with checkerboard pattern and without reflections.
+The points a visible the whole floor and not only on the shadow or cube.
 Middle: Point cloud plotted for better recognition.
-Right: Plot described below without recognizable pattern.
-To illustrate the problems of spatial recognition by ANN from NeRFs by using a homogenous floor and reflections]
+Right: The graphs shows a better result than the two scenes before.]
-)
+) <fig:floor3>

-The third example use a checkerboard pattern with different colors.
-The moste points are on the floor and not only on the shadow and the cube.
-The use of this pattern led to a significantly better result as the examples before, even if the checkerboard pattern is repetitive.
-The graphs shows in the middle an approximation to an good and recognizable pattern in average.
+The third example, as shown in @fig:floor3, use a checkerboard pattern with different colors.
+The most points are on the floor and not only on the shadow and the cube.
+The use of this pattern led to a significantly better result as the scenes before, even if the checkerboard pattern is repetitive.
+The graphs shows in the middle an approximation to an good and recognizable pattern in average but still to chaotic for good distance measuring.

-#align(
+#figure(
+  align(
     grid(
       columns: 3,
       column-gutter: 3mm,
       align: bottom,
       image("images/implementation/floor/interference.png", width: width),
       image("images/implementation/floor/interference2.png", width: width),
       image("images/implementation/floor/interference_graph.png", width: graph_width),
-  )
+     ),
+  ),
+  caption: [Left: Point cloud of the NeRF scene with checkerboard and interference pattern, which makes the color of the floor more unique.
+The visibility of the points are similar to the previous scene.
+Middle: Point cloud plotted for better recognition.
+Right: The graph shows a good result.
+The left side are not as good as the left due to the focuses mentioned before.
+Distance measuring are good on this scene.]
-)
+) <fig:floor4>

-The last virtual example is the same pattern from the test scene I used.
+The last virtual example (@fig:floor4) is the same pattern from the test scene I used.
 This scene also uses a checkerboard pattern, but with some interferences in between.
 This makes most of the areas on the floor unique.

-The first two images are similar to the previous example.
-On closer inspection, the previous example seems to be better.
-Fewer outlines.
+The left and middle image are similar to the previous scene.
+On closer inspection, the previous example seems to be better because of fewer outlines.
 The graph, on the other hand, shows a much better result than the previous example.
 As mentioned, the left side of the graph has more peaks than the right side, which is more in the focus of the images from the training.

-#align(
+This scene shows how important scene recognition is and that homogenous colors leads to worse result in which distance measuring or point cloud generating does not lead to the desired results.

+#figure(
+  align(
     grid(
       columns: 3,
       column-gutter: 3mm,
       align: bottom,
      image("images/implementation/floor/center3.png", width: width),
      image("images/implementation/floor/center.png", width: width),
       image("images/implementation/floor/center2.png", width: width),
-  )
+     ),
+  ),
+  caption: [The left image has four areas: Bottom right: The scene with grey floors and reflections from @fig:floor1.
+Top right: The scene with grey floors and without reflections from @fig:floor2.
+Top left: The scene with the checkmate pattern from @fig:floor3.
+Bottom left: The scene with the checkmate pattern and with interference from @fig:floor4.
+The middle images shows the plot from the left image for better illustration.
+The right image is also a plot of the same scene but from the side view.
+The Figure shows, that the images without checkmate pattern similar to each other but different to the images with checkmate pattern, which are also similar in a direct comparison.]
-)
+) <fig:floor5>

 A direct comparison from each floor and from different angles.
 The difference between the gray pattern with and without reflection and the checkerboard with and without interference is not visible in these images.
-But these differences are important for accurate measurement.

-#align(
+#figure(
    grid(
     columns: 3,
     column-gutter: 3mm,
-    align: bottom,
+    align: center,
-    image("images/implementation/floor/red.png", width: width),
+    image("images/implementation/floor/red.png", width:  150pt),
-    image("images/implementation/floor/red2.png", width: width),
+    image("images/implementation/floor/red2.png", width:  150pt),
-  )
+  ), caption: [Real scene with red carpet.
+Left image: Reference object on a red carpet.
+Even with pattern on the carpet, the point cloud is only on the cube and the shadow.
+Left image: Plot for better illustration.]
-)
+) <fig:floor6>

-A 3D scene representation from a real scene with my self-made reference object on a red carpet.
+@fig:floor6 shows a 3D scene representation from a real scene with my self-made reference object on a red carpet.
 Even with different pattern in the carpet, only this parts on the floor are recognized which are affected from a shadow.
-Which means, that this issue also affects on floors which has minimal differences like signs of use on a industrial floor.

-== User interactions
-This section presents a comprehensive overview of the user's available interactions.
-Due to the constraints of limited resources and render time, two distinct types of point clouds have been implemented.
-A non-clickable point cloud is provided for visual demonstration purposes only.
-In contrast, the clickable point cloud allows users to click on each point, and the distance from the origin to that point is displayed.
-In the non-clickable method, the point cloud itself is an object in the scene.
-In contrast, in the clickable point cloud, each point is a single object in the scene.
-This approach is considerably more resource-intensive and time-consuming than the first method.

-=== Synthesize Sick LiDAR
-To illustrate the methodology, two LiDAR demonstrations are presented, utilizing the Sick LiDAR sensor (PicoScan 100 and MultiScan 100).
-While the angular resolution of this sensor is fixed, the NeRF implementation is more dynamic.
-The original resolution is displayed in the interface, but the user may select a differential option.
-This is particularly relevant for the MultiScan, which has a vertical angular resolution of 0.125 for 360°.
-The computation of these rays is a time-consuming process.
-The settings for each LiDAR demonstration are saved in a JSON file, and each demonstration is loaded dynamically in the front end.
-Additional demonstrations and capabilities can be incorporated in future implementations.

-=== Individual measuring
-While the demonstration of LiDAR sensors has defined angular and resolution parameters, users may also employ the individual measurement.
-This method allows for the independent adjustment of vertical and horizontal resolution, as well as the number of rays.
-This functionality enables the comprehensive scanning of an entire scene from a single origin or a single ray.

-=== Precise measuring
-This implementation allows the user to make precise measurements between two points within the scene.
-To do this, the user is able to select a clickable point cloud in the same way as other individual point clouds.
-After selecting a point, the user can then add this coordinate as a measurement point (see @fig:frontend).
-Once a second measure point has been added, the distance between the two points is displayed.
-Note that since a NeRF scene is a virtual scene, this functionality also works through walls and objects.

-=== Calibration
-If the camera parameter are unknown, it is necessary to calibrate the scale factor within the scene.
-For this, the precise measurement includes a possibility for calibrate this.
-For the calibration, an object in the scene is needed where the size of this object are known.
-In best case, this object is predestined for measurement with colors and patters and forms which the ANN can recognize easily.

-#figure(image("images/implementation/known_object.png", width: 200pt), caption: [Self-made reference object with a defined size and different patters for the ANN to recognize the object within the scene (image by author).])

-To use this calibration, the user can use the two measuring points (see Measuring Points).
-Then click on "Open Calibrate Modal" (see @fig:frontend), which opens a modal in which the distance from the reference object (the two points) in relation to the correct size of the object can be used to calibrate the scale factor.
-After this calibration, every measurement will be calculated with this scale factor.
-This can be easily undone.
+#figure(
+   image("images/implementation/floor/garage.png", width: 300pt),
+    caption: [Real scene from the garage scene.
+Left image: It is to seen, that the point cloud only appears on this part who has different in the colors an pattern.
+Left image: Plot for better illustration.]
+  ) <fig:floor7>

+The point in the cloud point in @fig:floor7 are only on this position where the ground in the garage scene has different colors and pattern.
+This illustrates, that even NeRF scenes from grey industrial pattern with signs of use has problems to recognize the floor.

 #pagebreak()
 = Density Distance Algorithm <density-distance-algorithm>
 A LiDAR sensor emits lasers in one direction and calculates the time it takes for the light to travel to an obstacle, reflect and return to the sensor.
 Because the speed of light is constant, this measurement is very accurate.